OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Overview of Algorithms Supported

-In MDP, the objective of the target system is to act according to an optimal policy $ \pi^{*} : S \rightarrow A $ that can maximize the expected rewards received at each state over time.
-The main goal in MDP is to discover $\pi ^ {*} $ along with the expected rewards received at every state.
+In an MDP, the objective of the target system is to act according to an optimal policy $ \pi^{*} : S \rightarrow A $ that can maximize the expected rewards received at each state over time.
+Our goal in MDP is to compute $\pi ^ {*} $ along with the maximum expected rewards received at every state:

 This objective and the basic properties of MDP are the backbone of all reinforcement learning algorithms.

-Our toolbox provides an implementation of the value iteration algorithm for continuous state and action space (shown in \textbf{Algorithm} \ref{Value Iteration}), which computes expected rewards $V_{\pi^{*}}(s)$ at every state given all the possible actions a state $s$ can take.

-Note that on line 6 of algorithm \ref{Value Iteration}, $(s')$ is obtained by considering the nearest neighbour that is the closest discretized state on grid.
+Our toolbox provides an implementation of the value iteration algorithm in \cite{sutton2018reinforcement} for continuous state and action space (shown in \textbf{Algorithm} \ref{Value Iteration}), which computes expected rewards $V_{\pi^{*}}(s)$ at every state given all the possible actions a state $s$ can take.
+Note that at line 8 of algorithm \ref{Value Iteration}, $(s')$ is obtained by considering the nearest neighbor that is the closest discretized state on the grid based on dynamics/ transition model.